The Location: Punta Cana, Dominican Republic

 The Reserve does not provide airport transfers, so you need to find your own transportation from the airport.
 And the experience of getting off the plane can be a bit of a surprise, so pay attention!

-And we were all suddenly packed into this tiny space trying to get out of the airport, and into the taxi/rental car/transportation area.
-There was no way to avoid them, and they were like vultures who had corralled their prey into a trap.
+And we were all suddenly packed into this tiny space trying to get out of the airport, and into our next modes of transport.
+There was no way to avoid these salesmen; they were like vultures who had cunningly corralled their prey into a trap.
 And when you don’t know who you’re dealing with, you don’t know if you’re getting into a legitimate car business or somebody’s car who’s about to take you for ransom.
 Ok…maybe that’s an exaggeration, but in the moment with all that chaos and people getting in your personal space and pushing you in every direction, that’s kinda how it looks and the red flags start popping up.

 We also got a much better deal by arranging it beforehand.
-We went right into our air conditioned SUV while others were frustratingly having to push their way through the crowd, as our driver was pulling out frosty beers from the cooler for us (and water for the kids).
+We went right into our air conditioned SUV while others were frustratingly having to push their way through the crowd to figure out what to do, as our driver was pulling out frosty beers from the cooler for us (and water for the kids).
 We used Dominican VIP Transfers and had a great experience.
 But regardless of which company you use, do a little research online beforehand and it’ll well be worth your time.

 The Stay: The Reserve – Paradisus Palma Real